Code-Institute-Submissions/WelshDan-fanzone/README.md

 **Test Profiles**

-For the purpose of development I have used the inlog for Sam
+For the purpose of development I have used the inlog for Sam with the password of SamPassword

 Admin